Yijia-Z/aide/README.md

 # AIDE - Interactive Threaded Chat Interface

-AIDE is a Next.js project that provides an interactive threaded chat interface, allowing users to engage in conversations with AI models.
-The project is bootstrapped with `create-next-app` and leverages various technologies and libraries to enhance user experience and functionality.
+AIDE is a Next.js project that provides an interactive threaded chat interface, allowing power users to engage in advanced conversations with LLM models.

 ## Getting Started